shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 The unfiltered data set contained 12,344 drifts.
 Multiple standardized filters are applied to the drift level data to remove outliers and data unsuitable for an index.
 These filters were co-developed with SWFSC staff (@monk_documentation_2013).
 These filters include drifts without data needed for CPUE information, long drifts (below 95th quantile), drifts in deeper waters (less than 64fm, 99th quantile), drifts that were targeting primarily mid-water species, and drifts outside of the legal fishing depth (with a five fm buffer).
 Additionally, drifts with recreational longleader gear were removed, as Black Rockfish is not a legal longleader species in Oregon, and years with less than 100 samples were also removed.
 This included 2020 and 2021, during which the COVID-19 pandemic dramatically limited the ability to sample onboard charter vessels.
 Finally, drifts onboard charters from Port Orford were removed due to small sample sizes.

-Covariates evaluated included year, month (or two-month wave), port, the open depths to fishing (all depths or inside 20/30/40fm), a 10fm-binned depth of drift covariate.
+Covariates evaluated included year, month (or two-month wave), port, the open depths to fishing (all depths or inside 20/30/40fm), and a 10fm-binned depth of drift covariate.
 A negative binomial model was fit to the drift-level data (catch with a log offset for adjusted angler hours).
-A model without the open fishing depths was selected as the best fit model by AIC Table \@ref(tab:model_selection_AtSea).
+A model without the open fishing depths was selected as the best fit model by AIC Table \ref{tab:model_selection_AtSea}.
 However, when fit using the sdmTMB R package (version 0.3.0), the QQ plot indicated heavily skewed data and acceptable diagnostics were not achieved for any model explored.
 As a result, and given an alternative recreational ocean boat index with much larger sample sizes overall (ORBS), this index was not recommended for use in this assessment and subsequently not included in the reference model.